bsc-wdc/HP2C-DT/README.md

 ## Functions

 To perform any action or evaluation within the system, we can declare **functions**.
-A function is a Java method (`method-name`) that receives specific parameters (sensors and/or actuators) along with additional user-defined parameters (in the `other` section).
+A function is a Java or Python method (`method-name`) that receives specific parameters (sensors and/or actuators) along with additional user-defined parameters (in the `other` section).

 We can also define how or when the function is triggered, allowing the following options: